girlsinc/me-and-my-money-edu/src/pages/course/budgeting/money-magic/journal-or-post-it.md

 ![Journal or Post it](/assets/img/journal-it.png)
 # JOURNAL OR POST IT

-## Name three takeaways you learned from playing Money Magic that will help you when you create your own budgets in the future?
+## Name three takeaways you learned from playing Money Magic that will help you when you create your own budgets in the future
 <sparkle-feed-post assignment-name="Name three takeaways you learned from playing Money Magic that will help you when you create your own budgets in the future?" ></sparkle-feed-post>